alielw/APS-NGS-day1-PM/README.md

         cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Trimmed_files/60A.trimA_1.fastq.gz /fastdata/$USER/align/Trimmed_data
         cp /usr/local/extras/Genomics/workshops/NGS_AdvSta_2019/NGS_data/Trimmed_files/60A.trimA_2.fastq.gz /fastdata/$USER/align/Trimmed_data

 * Make an executable script where you can specify the job requirements.
-I use `emacs` to edit files, but you can use `nano` if you prefer.

         cd /fastdata/$USER/align/Tophat/60A
-        emacs Tophat_60A.sh
+        nano Tophat_60A.sh

 * Tophat2 normally requires around 10Gb of memory and across 1 thread will take around 10 hours to finish.
 Specify this information in the executable script.
 You can use the UNIX command `pwd` to get the full path of a folder.
 Remember to specify the .bashrc file which includes the path to Tophat2.
 You need to replace `$USER` with your username.